ui-schema/ui-schema/packages/docs/src/content/docs/ds-material/InfoRenderer.md

 A component that shows custom information to a user for a schema.

-1. Adding it to the widgetsBinding:
+First add it to the widgetsBinding:

 ```js
 import {widgets} from '@ui-schema/ds-material';